gcryptolo/lab-04-config-mysql/README.md

 We have to understand the logic flow started from GIT Webhook to final deployment of our application and how all components work together.

+To create all this resource we can use the add button at the top right corner of the console and select the resource we want to create, select import YAML and copy the YAML code in the file you want to create.

 ***1- EventListener***